 - What is my real motivation?
 (Be honest with yourself!)

 In addition to those two reflections, there are two more that can benefit anyone.

 Over the thirty-one years I knew John, I did my best to respect and honour him for the fine man that he was.
 Others did too.
 For more than 25 years, several widows from the church helped him care for his wife Irene as she suffered from Alzheimer’s, did his laundry and generally helped him out.
 The last time I saw John, these women were putting his laundry away as I entered his room.
 What a testimony to honouring the elderly!

 In Leviticus 19, the Lord commands Israel saying, “Each of you must respect your mother and father” and “Stand up in the presence of the aged, show respect for the elderly and revere your God.”
 It is important that we not cast the elderly aside.
 I and many others learned a lot from John.
 He told me stories from his experiences in the 1930s and 40s that helped me understand the present much better.
 When someone has seen it all before and shares with you, you have a much broader perspective from which to view the fads, crises and happenings of today.

 A Life Well Lived

 Finally, it was really great to see a life come to a close that was well lived and unblemished.
 John Richardson had no regrets.
 That is inspiring!
 Make it your ambition to live a life worthy of your Saviour.

 I’d like to close by letting John have the last word.
-Here he is at 100, singing with his daughter the song “I Don’t Regret a Mile.”
+Here he is at 100, singing, with his daughter and son on the platform, the song “I Don’t Regret a Mile.”
 Enjoy.